 Cheap eats are not just confined to the streets in London, although a lot of great places like Bao’s and Dishoom’s central London branches frequently have queues well out the door.
 Food markets, however, are always a good shout for a quick lunch or lazy evening hangouts when it’s sunny and dry (or head for the covered ones when it’s not).

-Definitely one of the more famous, prettiest (but not necessarily cheapest), food markets in London.
+Definitely one of the more famous and prettiest (but not necessarily cheapest) food markets in London.
 However, visit during the more pared-down weekday lunchtime market, or Limited Market as it’s known, and you’ll find a yard full of benches and some great bargains.
 Alternatively you can sit in the garden of Southwark Cathedral.
-You can still feast on falafel, pizza, and Asian food during the early part of the week, but our tip is the pots of Koshari (Egyptian mix of pasta and pulses with a tangy, spiced sauce and crunchy onion topping)—the smaller one is only £3.50.
+You can still feast on falafel, pizza and Asian food during the early part of the week, but our tip is the pots of Koshari (Egyptian mix of pasta and pulses with a tangy, spiced sauce and crunchy onion topping)—the smaller one is only £3.50.

 If you fancy a 2-minute stroll, nearby All That Falafel offers filling wraps, also starting at a very tasty £3.50.
 If you turn up for the lunch rush expect a queue—their falafel skills are legendary among locals and office types alike.

 When: Limited Market Monday and Tuesday 10am – 5pm

 Costs: £3.50 – £8

 Just behind the Southbank Centre, the SC Food market is open for street eats throughout most of the week, and it’s hard to walk past the aromatic offerings without popping in for savoury or sweet food.
 It’s always pretty busy, but with there is a decent seating area, and you can always perch and people watch on the South Bank with a box of something delicious.